openfl/OpenFLDevelopersGuide/working-with-video/using-the-stagevideo-class-for-hardware-accelerate.md

 Initializing StageVideo event listeners

 Set up your StageVideoAvailabilityEvent and VideoEvent listeners during application initialization.
-For example, you can initialize these listeners in the flash.events.Event.ADDED_TO_STAGE event handler.
+For example, you can initialize these listeners in the openfl.events.Event.ADDED_TO_STAGE event handler.
 This event guarantees that your application is visible on the stage:

 public class SimpleStageVideo extends Sprite private var nc:NetConnection;